- 1-1/2 pounds lean ground beef (90% lean)

 - Cook beef in a large skillet over medium heat until no longer pink; drain.
 Stir in the soup, water and taco seasoning; bring to a boil.
 Reduce heat; simmer, uncovered, for 3 minutes.

-- Meanwhile, cut each biscuit into 8 pieces; set aside.
+- Meanwhile, cut each biscuit into 8 pieces.
 Remove beef mixture from heat and gently stir in biscuits.
 Transfer to an ungreased 13-in. x 9-in. baking dish.

 - Bake, uncovered, at 375° for 20-25 minutes or until biscuits are golden brown.
 Sprinkle with cheese; bake 8-10 minutes longer or until cheese is melted.
 Serve with toppings.
 Yield: 8 servings.